nservant/HiC-Pro/README.rst

    chr1   38791   39255   HIC_chr1_10   0   +
    (...)

 8. **A table file** of chromosomes' size.
 This file can be easily find on the UCSC genome browser.
-Of note, pay attention to the contigs or scaffolds, and be aware that HiC-pro will generate a map per chromosome pair.
+Of note, pay attention to the contigs or scaffolds, and be aware that HiC-pro will generate a map per chromosomes pair.
 For model organisms such as Human or Mouse, which are well annotated, we usually recommand to remove all scaffolds.

 ::